hanzoai/ROCm/docs/conceptual/gpu-arch/mi355-performance-counters.rst

       - Sum of occupancy info for all PIPE3 queues.

     * - SPI_VWC0_VDATA_VALID_WR
-      - Number of clocks vgpr bus_0 writes VGPRs.
+      - Number of clocks VGPR bus_0 writes VGPRs.

     * - SPI_VWC1_VDATA_VALID_WR
-      - Number of clocks vgpr bus_1 writes VGPRs.
+      - Number of clocks VGPR bus_1 writes VGPRs.

     * - SPI_CSC_WAVE_CNT_BUSY
       - Number of cycles when there is any wave in the pipe.